elendirx/web2web/README.md

 ## Project Status
 Proof of concept, just for fun.
 Works in chrome, firefox and opera.
-If you want this to be further developed, throw money at me.